Marine Biology Summer

 EEB and PEI (Princeton Environmental Institute) offer EEB/ENV 312: Marine Biology, which is taught on Bermuda in collaboration with the Bermuda Institute of Ocean Sciences (BIOS).
 The instructors are James Gould of EEB and Samantha de Putron of BIOS.
 This intensive four-week course runs the month of June, covering all aspects of marine biology, with a special focus on coral reefs.

 The course includes significantly more lecture and lab time than Princeton on-campus courses.
-Generally, there will be two lectures (totaling about 2.5 hours) daily, weekly precepts, and a 3-6 hour lab nearly every teaching day, Monday-Saturdays.
-Many of the labs will require snorkeling; others will involve field trips; the rest will focus on in-lab experiments and measurements (usually of data or organisms collected in the field).
+Generally, there will be two lectures (totaling about 2.5 hours) daily, precepts, and a 3-4 hour lab nearly every teaching day, Monday-Saturdays.
+Many of the labs will require snorkeling (scuba is optional); others will involve field trips; the rest will focus on in-lab experiments and measurements (usually of data or organisms collected in the field).

 The topics will include the ecology, physiology, and behavior of a wide variety of organisms in a series of habitats, from sandy shores to the deep ocean.
 The habitats will include rocky shores, mud flats, mangroves, marshes, seagrass beds, open ocean, and, in particular, coral reefs.
 Organisms will range from plankton to whales, with special attention to corals, marine plants, and reef fish.

-Prerequisites: EEB 211 (our introductory biology courses covering ecology, evolution, physiology, and behavior), or a score of 5 on the biology AP.
+Prerequisites: A score of 5 on the biology AP or a specified set of readings from an intro text.
 You must also be able to swim; if you have not snorkeled, we will teach you.
 Open to all students.

 Information Sessions: Two (identical) information sessions will be held, one in early October and the other in mid November.